Modern Slavery Statement

 We understand that our biggest exposure to Modern Slavery is within the recruitment process and undertake to raise awareness within the business in order to identify any potential situations from the first instance.

 Due diligence is expected throughout the whole recruitment process and throughout the workers employment within the business.
-Reports are monitored to identify houses of multiple occupancy and dual bank accounts, with all workers receiving information on exploitation and the relevant contact details should they require further advice.
+Reports are monitored to identify houses of multiple occupancy, dual bank accounts and mobile numbers, with all workers listed on the dual address report receiving the ‘Stronger Together Private Home Rental Guidance’ and the relevant contact details should they require further advice.
 Welfare meetings are held where required as an additional check to highlight “Alert Flags” of exploitation.

 All sites / branches and 2nd tier suppliers are subject to due diligence checks in the form of compliance audits conducted by the Quality and Compliance Department.